naplon74/brave-linux-debloat/README.md

 * Everything can be disabled/enabled to your pleasing!

 > [!NOTE]
 > The managed policies used by this project may not work with the Flatpak version of Brave.
-Installing Brave from the official website repository is recommended.
+Installing Brave from the official [website](https://brave.com/linux/) is recommended.

 ## Installation (Be aware that you may be asked for sudo permision)